 Barely a day went by on my trip to Albania that I wasn’t exploring a castle or walking up to a fortress overlooking the city.
 This is not only great for history buffs but it gives a great insight into Albanian culture as the fortresses are popular places to watch the sun set and drink a beer with friends.

-The lack of tourism in Albania also means that you won’t be stuck behind hordes of Chinese tourists with selfie sticks or Americans with paper maps and bum bags.
+The lack of Albania tourism also means that you won’t be stuck behind hordes of Chinese tourists with selfie sticks or Americans with paper maps and bum bags.
 Most of the people that you see enjoying the views from the fortresses will be young Albanians.

 10. Hitchhiking in Albania is easy and safe